Shapriyan19/Shapriyan19/README.md

 ## Hi there 👋

 ### I'm Shanmugapriyan Kalaiselvan
-A passionate **full-stack developer** currently studying at NTU, exploring the exciting world of **Web3** and **blockchain technology**.
+A passionate **full-stack developer** currently studying at NTU, exploring the exciting world of **Web3** and **Cybersecurity**.
 I love building scalable and efficient solutions with cutting-edge tools and frameworks.

 ---